lluism/seds/README.md

 The names of the files denote the parameters of the IMFs thus, e.g, IMF_m9M50a2 means a population with lower stellar mass limit of 9 solar masses, upper limit 50 solar masses and Salpeter slope, -2.35.

+If you found the SEDs useful for your work, please cite us, so other people will know where to find and use them.